 The revised schedule for Judy’s continued engagement at The Palace was published on this day.
 Check out those prices!

 December 12, 1954: The recent brawl between Frank Sinatra and press agent James Byron that took place in the early morning hours of December 10 was in the news again after Sinatra gave a statement about what happened.
 On Saturday, December 10th, Sinatra stated that the cause of his anger was Byron referring to Judy as a “broad.”
 “I resented his calling Judy a ‘broad.’
-I have him a left hook and knocked him on his fanny.?
+I gave him a left hook and knocked him on his fanny.”

-Hedda Hopper listed Judy as one of the stars who was rallying around the sick Dottie Ponedel.
-Dottie was Judy’s (and other stars’) makeup artist for years, giving her special brand of makeup and more than that, being a friend and confidant.
+December 12, 1955: Hedda Hopper listed Judy as one of the stars who was rallying around the sick Dottie Ponedel.
+Dottie was Judy’s (and other stars’) makeup artist for years, providing her special brand of makeup and more than that, being a friend and confidant.

 Check out Meredith Ponedel’s recent wonderful book about Dottie.
 Purchase it on Amazon here.